Ethanlloyd21/Budget-Tracker/README.md

 ### Manifest ``` manifest.webmanifest ```
 - #### Purpose
-    - The manifest file is a simple text file (JSON file) that lists the resources the browser should cache for offline access.
+    - The manifest file is a simple text file (JSON file) that lists the resources (app's displayed name, icons, as well as splash screen) the browser should cache for offline access.
 ``` bash
 {
     "short_name": "Budget-Tracker",